bensoer/verhoeff-experiments/README.md

 #verhoeff-experiments

-verhoeff-experiments is a testing app that plays around with he verhoeff algorithm.
+verhoeff-experiments is a testing app that plays around with the verhoeff algorithm.
 This algorithm is deemed better then the Luhn algorithm which is currently used for credit card checksum validation (yes, 2017 last digit of your credit card, is a checksum of the Luhn algorithm)